solislemuslab/solislemuslab.github.io/pages/people.md

         </div>

         <div class="span5">
-            Yibo Kong is a sophomore undergraduate student majoring in Computer Science and Data Science.
+            Yibo Kong is a senior undergraduate student majoring in Computer Science and Data Science.
 He works on unsupervised learning of phylogenetic trees.
      </div>
     </div>
 </div>